Dispatch Planning interview prep.

 Behavioural questions to expect

-- What's your read on the firm's dispatch + planning operation?
+What's your read on this firm's dispatch + planning operation?

-- Tell me what you understand about how the firm runs its dispatch tooling and routing - platform, dynamic vs static, OCC integration.
+Tell me what you understand about how this firm runs its dispatch tooling and routing - platform, dynamic vs static, OCC integration.

 Technical concepts to master